imyashkale/portfolio/docs/blog/posts/ckad/helm-charts.md

 ## Conclusion

 Using Helm to deploy and manage applications like MySQL in Kubernetes simplifies the process considerably.
-Following these steps, including simulating and resolving deployment issues, will allow you to effectively manage MySQL in your Kubernetes clusters.
+Following these steps, including addressing common deployment challenges like permission issues, will allow you to effectively manage MySQL in your Kubernetes clusters.

 ---